alejandro-villa-c/odata-dynamic-filter/README.md

 This will be the title to display in the form.
 Not providing a value will just not display any title.

+## buttonClass: string

+This will override the class used for the buttons in the component.
+This way you can insert your own button styles or button classes from any css framework.

 ## andOperatorColor: string

 Sometimes you want the entire row of a form where you selected the **and** operator to have a background color so that it can be easily differentiated from a row using the **or** operator.
 This prop defines the color that will be used.
 Any HTML supported color is valid.